upendrabhattarai/test/docs/index.md

 Push this project to GitHub following these steps:

+* Make sure you have git in your path
 * Only once every 30 days, set up your github credentials: `usethis::gh_token_help()`
   * **NOTE** You may want to run this first to keep this token working in future sessions in O2/FAS: `git config --global credential.helper store`
 * Push repository to HBC github as private: `usethis::use_github(org="hbc",private=TRUE)`